post-hero-img

 After all, the most important thing is that users find what they’re looking for quickly.
 Ensure that you always prioritize the user experience, and you should be able to create great segmented search UIs for even the most complex hierarchical information structures.

-Hierarchical information example 1
+hierarchical information example 1

-Hierarchical information example 2
+hierarchical information example 2

 Building a segmented search results UI with AddSearch